Rodrun/richmondmurals/README.md

 * Install: `yarn install`

+**Note:** Environment variable `URI` is necessary to connect to the database.

 ### Development

 * Run development server: `yarn run start`

-* All updates to client/* will compile automatically while running the server
+* All updates to frontend will compile automatically while running the server

 ### Production

-* Build static files: `cd client && yarn run build`

 * Push to master branch, Heroku will deploy automatically

 If for any reason you'd need to run a production server locally:

-* Build static files, then return to root directory
+* Build static files: `yarn build`

 * `yarn run server`

+### Testing

+* `yarn test`

+**Note:** Must connect to `testmondmurals` collection in the database, to prevent any accidental damage to the "production" collection.
+This is already enforced before any tests are executed.